Businesses have this annoying habit of taking a word that means something virtuous and converting it into a self-serving, commercial chimera.

 Regular & straightforward

 Offers and specials need to be consistently available, very rarely reneged upon and simple to understand.
-Transparent communication through clear copy & UX are vital in translating trust to the end user.
+Transparent communication through clear copy & UX is vital in translating trust to the end user.
 And redemption should be just plain easy.

 In the modern marketplace – straying away from my personal interpretation – that means offers that are specific to a particular segment of the target market, and inspiring rewards that match their values and goals.